ZupIT/docs-charles/content/en/Reference/Circles.md

 ---

-Circles are the main approach related to the [**new deploy concept**](../../../faq/about-charles#what-is-circle-deploy) brought by Charles.
+Circles are the main approach related to the [**new deploy concept**](/docs-charles/faq/about-charles/) brought by Charles.
 It enables user groups creation with several characteristics and promotes simultaneous application tests for a great number of possible users.

 ![Circle generation with Charles deployments](/docs-charles/deploy_em_circulos.png)

 Circles indicate clients segmentation and also support the version management created for a specific audience.

-Once the right people are chosen to have access to your release associated to a circle, Charles will generate a[ **series of business or performance metrics**](metrics/#charles-available-metrics).
+Once the right people are chosen to have access to your release associated to a circle, Charles will generate a[ **series of business or performance metrics**](/docs-charles/reference/metrics/charles-metrics/).
 This information will give you better hypothesis results or even a better view on a feature in analysis and that will enable more assertive tests.

-## How to create circles?
+## **How to create circles?**

-To create a circle, you just have to follow these steps:
+To create a circle, just follow these steps:

 **1.** Click on Create Circle.
 **2.** Give a name to your circle.
 **3.** Define a segmentation.
 **4.** \[Optional\] Implement a release.

-## What is a segmentation?
+## **What is a segmentation?**

 Segmentations are a subset of characteristics that you define to put all your users together in a circle.
 To make this happen, there are two ways to segment your users:

 * **By filling in information manually**
 * Through a **CVS file importation**.

-### How do you define it?
+### **How do you define it?**

 Segmentations have the following fields that you have to fill: